Ricks-Lab/gpu-utils/README.md

 is to continuously update a text based table in the current window until Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
-You can specify the delay between updates with the *--sleep N* option where N is an integer > zero that specifies the number of seconds to sleep.
+You can specify the delay between updates with the *--sleep N* option where N is an integer > zero that specifies the number of seconds to sleep between updates.
 The *--no_fan* option can be used to disable the reading and display of fan information.
 The *--log* option is used to write all monitor data to a psv log file.
 When writing to a log file, the utility will indicate this in red at the top of the window with a message that includes the log file name.
 The *--plot* will display a plot of critical GPU parameters which updates at the specified *--sleep N* interval.
+If you need both the plot and monitor displays, then using the --plot option is preferred over running both tools as a single read of the GPUs is used to update both displays.
 The *--ltz* option results in the use of local time instead of UTC.

 ## amdgpu-plot
-A utility to continuously plot the trend of critical GPU parameters of all compatible AMD GPUs.
+A utility to continuously plot the trend of critical GPU parameters for all compatible AMD GPUs.
 The *--sleep N* can be used to specify the update interval.
 The *amdgpu-plot* utility has 2 modes of operation.
 The default mode is to read the GPU driver details directly, which is useful as a standalone utility.
 The *--stdin* option causes *amdgpu-plot* to read GPU data from stdin.
-This is how *amdgpu-monitor* produces the plot.
-The benefit of using it in this mode is that both the table and plots are updated with a single read from the driver files.
+This is how *amdgpu-monitor* produces the plot and can also be used to pipe your own data into the process.
 The *--simlog* option can be used with the *--stdin* when a monitor log file is piped as stdin.
 This is useful for troubleshooting and can be used to display saved log results.
 The *--ltz* option results in the use of local time instead of UTC.
+If you plan to run both *amdgpu-plot* and *amdgpu-monitor*, then the *--plot* option of the *amdgpu-monitor* utility should be used instead of both utilities in order reduce data reads by a factor of 2.

 ## amdgpu-pac
 Program and Control compatible AMD GPUs with this utility.
 By default, the commands to be written to a GPU are written to a bash file for the user to inspect and run.
-If you have confidence, the *--execute_pac* option can be used to execute the bash file when saved and then delete it.
+If you have confidence, the *--execute_pac* option can be used to execute and then delete the saved bash file.
 Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *amdgpu-pac*.
 The *--no_fan* option can be used to eliminate fan details from the utility.
 The *--force_write* option can be used to force all configuration